astronomer/docs/learn/custom-xcom-backends-tutorial.md

 :::

-## Step 7: Run a DAG passing Pandas dataframes via XCom
+## Step 7: Run a DAG passing pandas DataFrames via XCom

-Test the new custom XCom backend by running a DAG that passes a Pandas dataframe between tasks.
+Test the new custom XCom backend by running a DAG that passes a pandas DataFrame between tasks.

 1. Create a new file called `fetch_pokemon_data_dag.py` in the `dags` folder of your Astro project.